 We Drank More Water

 Drinking water is essential to weight loss and can even help your body burn calories.
-We knew we weren’t drinking enough water daily so we purchased these Brita Water Bottle to carry around with us everywhere.
+We knew we weren’t drinking enough water daily so we got ourselves The Big Bottle Co. (affiliate) Water bottles to carry around with us everywhere.
 I personally made myself a 10 Sip Rule: Every time I drink from the bottle I have to take 10 sips.
 This forces me to drink more water and stay hydrated throughout the day.
 I try to drink 1-2 litres everyday.
 Not only has it helped with weight loss, but I have noticed clearer skin as well.
 What a bonus!
+HELPFUL TIP: Try The Big Bottle Co.’s (affiliate) BPA & BPS Free 2.2 Litre water bottles!
+Helping you easily achieve your daily water intake in style!
+Use Code: ASPENMOON10 to receive 10% off your order!

 We Have a Cheat Day